ToC

 • Customer service

-3. Use the CV layout that best highlights your beauty therapy experience
+3. Use the CV layout that best fits your beauty therapy experience

 There are two main CV formats you can use for your beauty therapist CV: the chronological format and the skills-based format.